Zha0rong/RABID-seq/README.md

 Quality of the Sequence

 ## Step 2: Extract, filter and correct Rabies barcodes
-#### So first we check if the handles are in the reads, now:
+#### Use the extract_rabies_barcodes.py to extract Rabies barcodes, perform structural filtering, and barcode error correction.
+Specify the mouse id using -m
-	python extract_rabies_barcodes.py -mouse 1
+	python extract_rabies_barcodes.py -m 1

 #### The structure of the output table is:
 1_Index_Cellbarocde 	\t 	1_Rabiesbarcode \t Counts